ClaudioSMV/PhiPQAnalysis/closure_test/plots/README.txt

-## closure-test plots
+## closure-test plots are stored along with the .root files that generate them for ease of comprehension

 NAME						N°FILES	: DESCRIPTION
-						(8)

-PlotRatio1.pdf					(4)	: Closure Test using all SMoran's cuts, with correct Errors